meitu/MTHawkeye/doc/memory/allocations.md

 ## 0x00 Background

 After publishing our App, we will found that it's difficult for us to handle the OOM cause we can't get the detail of the memory allocations.
-Tencent had post articles about OOM like [iOS 爆内存问题解决方案](https://juejin.im/post/5a58f1a76fb9a01cab283392), [iOS 微信内存监控](https://mp.weixin.qq.com/s?__biz=MzA3NjA3NTI5Mg==&mid=2656330237&idx=1&sn=30f0ef983229766db955f7f513ea2872&chksm=84c6198eb3b1909869b343e1ac2cfa46a64e8b7b72e47d7ee72282ea855ae124afce999bf16a&mpshare=1&scene=1&srcid=03012ZuanPME6WqDfHRsGgKC&rd2werd=1#wechat_redirect), and publish two open-source components, which is [Tencent - OOMDetector](https://github.com/Tencent/OOMDetector) and [WeChat - Matrix](https://github.com/Tencent/matrix).
+Tencent had post articles about OOM like [memory surge problem solution for iOS](https://juejin.im/post/5a58f1a76fb9a01cab283392), [memory monitoring for iOS in WeChat](https://mp.weixin.qq.com/s?__biz=MzA3NjA3NTI5Mg==&mid=2656330237&idx=1&sn=30f0ef983229766db955f7f513ea2872&chksm=84c6198eb3b1909869b343e1ac2cfa46a64e8b7b72e47d7ee72282ea855ae124afce999bf16a&mpshare=1&scene=1&srcid=03012ZuanPME6WqDfHRsGgKC&rd2werd=1#wechat_redirect), and publish two open-source components, which is [Tencent - OOMDetector](https://github.com/Tencent/OOMDetector) and [WeChat - Matrix](https://github.com/Tencent/matrix).

 Before we build our own `Allocations`, the `Matrix` is still private, and `OOMDetector` is less usable in a real projects, so we build our own `Allocations`.